 -Some argue that the Reformation never ended as new groups have splintered from the Catholic Church (e.g., Old Catholics, Polish National Catholic Church, etc.), as well as all the various Protestant churches that exist today.
 No group splintering from the Catholic Church since the 17th century has done so on the basis of the same issues animating the Reformation, however.25

 As noted, however, gradually, the Catholic nations allied with Spain and the Habsburg Empire suffered increasing military and social defeats while growing numbers of Protestants were becoming biblically literate.
-Previously-Catholic countries no longer tolerated the slaughter of citizens merely for being insufficiently orthodox, like Holy Roman Empire had been allowed to inflict for centuries.
+Previously-Catholic countries no longer tolerated the slaughter of citizens merely for being insufficiently orthodox, which the Holy Roman Empire had been allowed to inflict for centuries.
 Nor were they willing to be ruled or taxed by Rome and its surrogates.
 As Spain and the Habsburg Empire began to lose battles and wars, they could no longer hold power in Europe together.

 Liberation from Spanish-Catholic Hegemony in Latin America

 The move to throw off Spanish rule and forced Catholicism in the Americas began later than in Europe.
 Spain had been the first European country in the New World, and it had imposed Catholicism on the natives.
-Though Protestantism had thrown off Spanish/Catholic hegemony in Europe by the mid 1600s, and England, France and the Netherlands had become greater powers, Spain continued to dominate the Americas for quite a while longer.
+Though Protestantism had thrown off Spanish/Catholic hegemony over Europe by the mid 1600s, and England, France and the Netherlands had become greater powers, Spain continued to dominate the Americas for quite a while longer.
 The Spanish Jesuit priests weren’t removed from the Americas until 1767.
 As the 1800s began, though, the move to liberate Latin America from Spanish and Catholic rule was born.
 In South America, Jose de San Martin and Simon Bolivar liberated the whole continent, country by country, from Spanish rule by 1822.
 In Mexico, Miguel Hidalgo, a Catholic priest, and Agustin de Iturbide did the same, winning independence in 1821 and successfully defending against a Spanish reconquest attempt in 1829.
 Part of the independence process in Mexico required changing the country’s status in 1821 from being a new, independent, somewhat emphemeral Catholic monarchy controlling central America, to a federal republic granting central American countries the right of self-government in 1823.
-Meanwhile, at the dawn of the 19th century, costly wars in Europe against the French had forced Spain to sell off its possessions in the now-United States.
+Meanwhile, at the dawn of the 19th century, costly wars in Europe against the French had forced Spain to sell off its possessions in the current territory of the United States.

 Thus, the attempt of the Holy Roman Empire to religiously and politically rule the nations of the Gentiles in Europe and the Americas failed.
-Its gradual but momentous defeat was complete as the Book of Mormon was published in 1830.
+Its gradual but momentous military and governmental defeat was complete as the Book of Mormon was published in 1830.
 When the first Books of Mormon were taken to the Lamanites in the early 20th century, Spain owned not a single possession in North, Central or South America, and had become a relatively minor country in Europe.
 The Catholic Church held no military or governmental power over any nation other than the Vatican itself.
 Protestantism had spread throughout Europe, and become more prevalent than Catholicism in North America.
-The biblically inspired movement to abolish slavery in England and the United States revolutionized Christian nations and set an example for the rest of the world.
+The biblically inspired movement to abolish slavery in England and the United States had also revolutionized Christian nations and set an example for the rest of the world.
 In Christian nations everywhere, recognition of the freedom of individuals to practice the religion of their choice, and to be free from the civil power of a church, whether Christian or otherwise, came to be seen as a natural inference from biblical teachings.
 Not surprisingly, in Latin America, which had been homogeneously Catholic for centuries, several Christian denominations, including Mormonism, experienced impressive growth in the 20th century, and said growth continues today.